L-o-A/SmartContracts/contracts/Readme.txt

     - validates if request sender is valid Admin

 burn(owner, id)
-    - requires owner address and Id
+    - requires owner address and Id of capsule
+    - Can only be called from LOA NFT smart contract
     - This burns the capsule token when its minted as LOA NFT
-    - Can only be called from LOA NFT smart contract
+    - this method internally calls doBurn method of capsule data which burns capsules when minted

 airdrop(capsuleType, dropTo, units)
     - requires Capsule Type, Address of user to assign capsule, Units to capsule to assign
+    - Only admin can call this function
     - used to assign no. of capsules of a particular type to a specific recipient
-    - Only admin call this function
+    - a maximum of 5 capsules can be dropped at a time
+    - it internally calls getNewCapsuleIdByType() method in capsule data to make a new capsule and return Id of capsule

 claim(ticketIds, raffleAddress, owner)
     - requires Raffle Ticket Ids, Raffle Address, Owner of tickets
     - used to assign capsules to user for a particular ticket and remove that ticket from user after it is claimed
+    - checks if ticket is a winner, if ticket is a winner then passed ticket is burned and a new capsule is minted

 safeTransferFrom(from, to, id, amount, data)
     - requires Transfer From, Transfer To, ID, Transfer Amount, Tranfer Data